H-1B Visa Attorney

 H-1B Period of Stay

-Your employer will be liable for the reasonable costs of your return transportation if your employer terminates you before the end of your period of authorized stay.
+Your employer will be liable for the reasonable costs of your return transportation if your employer terminates you before the end of your initial period of authorized stay.
 Your employer is not responsible for the costs of your return transportation if you voluntarily resign from your position.
 You must contact the Service Center that approved your petition in writing if you believe that your employer has not complied with this requirement.

-Why Choose VisaNation Law Group H-1B Visa Lawyers
+Why Choose VisaNation Immigration Law Firm

 • Efficient and Accessible H-1B Immigration Lawyers.